peterdalle/mediacommtools/README.md

 ## Humor

 - [Break your own news](https://www.breakyourownnews.com/) - Breaking News Meme Generator - Add your pic, write the headline and generate a screenshot of a breaking news story.
+- [FOAAS (Fuck Off As A Service)](https://foaas.com/) - a modern, RESTful, scalable solution to the common problem of telling people to fuck off.

 ## See also